Washington State Natural Wonders

 Lake Quinault (Olympic National Park)

 One of the most dominant features of Lake Quinault is being located within the Quinault Rain Forest, a temperate rain forest.
 A designated World Heritage Site and Biosphere, rests in the heart of the Peninsula, combining the rocky Pacific Ocean coast and snowy Olympic Mountain peaks with the unique rain forests of the Park’s western coastal valleys.
 On the western slopes, large herds of Roosevelt elk roam the temperate rain forests and the green river valleys.
 This is the home of some of the world’s largest trees, many draped with thick cloaks of moss, and an astounding array of mushrooms and lichens.
-The northern slopes are sheltered by a rain shadow that protects the lush valleys and provides the perfect climate for growing colorful, long-lasting flowers, especially lavender.
+The northern slopes are sheltered by a rain shadow that protects the lush valleys and provides the perfect climate for growing colourful, long-lasting flowers, especially lavender.
 You will encounter limbs of massive spruce, hemlock, fir, cedar and big-leaf maple trees.
 The peninsula’s rain forests simply must be seen to be believed.

 Area activities include fishing (with permit from the Quinault’s), scenic drives (a loop around the lake is longer than 30 miles), and hiking.
 The southern side of the lake features a system of short hiking trails maintained by the National Forest Service that are accessible to casual day hikers.